ttoe-dj/ttoe-dj.github.io/_works/whos-afraid-of-infinite-action.md

 Version history:

--Original versions: Article v1.0
+- Original versions: Article v1.0

 ___

 Instead of giving the copyright of the paper for free to a publisher, I sell this paper myself for profit.

 Visit the [ResearchGate page](http://dx.doi.org/10.13140/RG.2.2.28431.09126) for a preview of the paper.

 Click the button below to purchase the full paper (the cost covers the current and all future versions of the paper).

 <script type="text/javascript" src="https://payhip.com/payhip.js"></script>